goreatharva/goreatharva/README.md

 ### Currently Pursuing B.Tech. in Computer Engineering

 I'm a dedicated B.Tech student in Computer Engineering, currently in my third year at Vishwakarma Institute of Technology, Pune.
 I have a strong passion for competitive programming and software development, with proficiency in Java and Python.
-My interests also extend to chess, capital markets, stock markets, and personal finance.
+My interests also extend to chess, capital markets, stock markets, Geo-Politics etc.

 ## Skills and Interests